Welcome to the Lake Villa Timberwolves 2019 Spring Lacrosse Info Page

 Our early bird registrants can pay in full or on a payment schedule over up to 4 months.
 Here is the payment schedule:

-All payments must be completed in full by January 15, 2018 in order to qualify for the early bird discount.
+You must register by January 15, 2019 in order to qualify for the early bird discount.

 How long is spring lacrosse registration open?

 Registration is open from November 11, 2018 to March 1, 2019.

 What do my registration fees cover?

 The Timberwolves are one of the only programs in the Midwest to INCLUDE equipment usage as part of the registration cost.
 We provide the helmet, shoulder pads, arm pads, gloves, practice pinnie and uniforms – you must have your own stick (who wouldn’t want their own stick anyway?).
 Additional expenses include league fees, uniforms, facilities maintenance, and more.
 For additional information on registration fees, fundraising, and expenses, refer to Timberwolves Lacrosse - A Look at Fundraising and Expenses.

 Equipment handout will be scheduled separately by coaches at each age level.
 Your coach will contact you with more information on the timing for your age group.
 All levels will be equipped by the first week of practice in April.
 To receive equipment, we require a signed equipment form and a deposit check made out to “LVTYFCL” for $225 dated for June 30.
 This check will be stapled to your equipment form and returned when equipment is returned at the end of the season.
 We do NOT deposit checks if equipment is returned.

 Additional equipment you will need includes a lacrosse stick, mouth guard, cleats, and protective cup.
 Some beginners like to invest in a cradlebaby to keep from loose balls breaking valuable family heirlooms while practicing their cradling technique at home.